A policer officer finds himself in the middle of a hostage situation.

 Police Story 2013 is far from the eponymous film series in which Jackie Chan used to entertain us with an incredible show through the streets of Hong Kong, offering serious and funny scenes as well, always trying to surprise the audience.
 This new film marks a complete new direction, it’s so different one can wonder why they choose this title…

 Some elements are reminiscent of the previous films — especially Benny Chan’s New Police Story with these annoying youngsters — but overall, this film looks like a non-spectacular character-driven drama slowly turning into some kind of whodunit.
+This is fun to watch after some fun and interactive sports betting games via townvibeบาคาร่า.

 UNDER THE FLAG OF CHINA